Iubenda logo

 What’s the difference between opt out and opt in?

-Opt-in means that a user must take a positive or affirmative action before being included in something (e.g. a user has opted in if they sign-up to an email list or click “Accept” on a consent banner).
+The meaning of opt-in is that a user must take a positive or affirmative action before being included in something (e.g. a user has opted in if they sign-up to an email list or click “Accept” on a consent banner).

 Opt-out means that a user can bee included in something without the need of any action on their part (e.g including a US-based user on an email list under CAN-SPAM provisions ).
 Under most opt-out regimes, users must be given the possibility to opt-out easily.